RangoGM/ccna-labs/14 OSPFv3 (CML + PKT)/README.md

 #### The 32-bit Router-ID in an IPv6 World

-*A common question in OSPFv3 is: "Since IPv6 uses 128-bit addresses, why does OSPFv3 still require a 32-bit Router-ID in the $x.x.x.x$ format?"*
+*A common question in OSPFv3 is: "Since IPv6 uses 128-bit addresses, why does OSPFv3 still require a 32-bit Router-ID in the x.x.x.x format?"*
 **The Reasons:**

 - **SPF Algorithm Compatibility:** OSPFv3 is an evolution of OSPFv2.
-Retaining the $32\text{-}bit$ format allows the protocol to use the same **Shortest Path First (SPF)** engine and **Dijkstra** algorithm logic to build the topology map.
+Retaining the **32 bits** format allows the protocol to use the same **Shortest Path First (SPF)** engine and **Dijkstra** algorithm logic to build the topology map.

 - **Identification vs. Routing:** The Router-ID is a logical "name" for a node in the Link-State Database (LSDB).
 It is used for identification, not for packet forwarding.
-Therefore, it does not need to match the $128\text{-}bit$ IPv6 address format.
+Therefore, it does not need to match the **128 bits** IPv6 address format.

 - **Mandatory Manual Configuration:** In OSPFv2, a router could "auto-elect" an ID from its IPv4 interfaces.
 In an IPv6-only environment (like this lab), there are no IPv4 addresses to pick from.
 If you don't manually set the `router-id`, the OSPFv3 process will **fail to start.**

 **➡️ *In OSPFv3, the Router-ID is an abstract 32-bit identifier.
-Without an IPv4 address on the interface, the router-id command becomes a mandatory first step for protocol initialization.*
+Without an IPv4 address on the interface, the router-id command becomes a mandatory first step for protocol initialization.***

 ---